A New Yoga Experience!

 Flying Yoga is a low impact class, but still a complex workout.
 So you should listen to your body.
 Try a couple of classes a week, but be sure to give you body a rest day in between sessions.

-- Spaces are limited and require a reservation (a gym membership is not required)
+- Spaces are limited and require a reservation (a gym membership is not necessary)

 - Do not arrive for classes without a reservation